Section 80c: Income Tax Deduction Rules You Must Know

 Unit Linked Insurance Plans (ULIP)

-Tax-Free options include investment payments up to ₹150,000 per annum.
-You can also get withdrawals and maturity amounts tax-free.
-Proceeds are taxable if the annual premium exceeds ₹250,000.
 ULIP allows you to switch among different investment portfolios.
 These include equity, debt, and balanced portfolios.
 These insurance plans are useful for many things.
 You can save for retirement.
 You can plan your children’s education.
 ULIPs are also useful for creating wealth.

 Life Insurance Premiums

 The minimum holding period for these premiums is 2 years.
-Premiums of self, spouse, or dependent children can be used for tax deductions.
-Policies for parents or parents-in-law are not eligible for deductions.
-The maximum investment in a financial year is ₹150,000.
+Premiums of self, spouse, or dependent children for tax deductions.

 Public Provident Fund (PPF)

-This is one of the most popular options.
-Contributions made towards PPF are tax deductible under 80c.
+Contributions made towards PPF are tax deductible under 80c this is one of the most popular options.
 Resident Indian nationals are eligible for this fund.
-There is a longer lock-in period for PPF, which is 15 years.
+There is a more extended lock-in period for PPF, which is 15 years.
 Investment payments, maturity amounts, and interest are tax-free.
-The funds can be used for long-term savings.
-You may plan for a child’s wedding.
-You can secure your retirement with this scheme.
-PPF is also helpful in wealth generation.

 Tax Savings Fixed Deposit

-Banks and Indian post offices allow you to open Tax Saving Fixed Deposits.
-They have higher interest rates than regular deposits.
 The deposits are tax deductible.
 The lock-in period is 5 years.
 The interest earned in this deposit is taxable.
 You can invest a maximum of ₹150,000 in a financial year for tax-free plans.

 Employees Provident Fund (EPF)

 EPF is a vital scheme.
 The retirement scheme is available for all salaried employees.
 You are eligible after five years of service.
 The employer or the individual opens the account.
-The employer and employee must contribute 12% of the basic Salary + D.A if the salary is above ₹15,000.
-Employer’s contribution is not suitable for tax deduction under 80c.
-It is tax-free.
-EPF allows you to save a portion of your wages.
-Employee’s contribution for up to ₹150,000 in a financial year is eligible for deductions.
+The employer and employee must contribute 12% of the basic Salary + D.A.

 Equity Linked Savings Scheme (ELSS)

-You can invest in ELSS Mutual Funds.
-This will help you claim the section 80c deduction.
+You can invest in ELSS Mutual Funds this will help you claim the section 80c Deduction.
 The lock-in period is 3 years.
 A maximum investment of ₹150,000 in a financial year is tax-free.

 National Savings Certificate (NSC)